TykTechnologies/tyk-demo/README.md

 The `dashboard-sso` container is set up to provide a Dashboard using SSO.
 It works in conjunction with the Identity Broker and Okta to enable this.

-If you go to SSO-enabled Dashboard http://localhost:3001 it will redirect you to the Okta login page, where you can use these credentials to log in:
+If you go to SSO-enabled Dashboard http://localhost:3001 (in a private browser session to avoid sending any pre-existing auth cookies) it will redirect you to the Okta login page, where you can use these credentials to log in:

   - Admin user:
     - Username: `dashboard.admin@example.org`